Heriberto-Juarez/vvalidation.js/README.md

 # VValidation.js
 This is a vanilla javascript validation library by Heriberto Juárez.
-Created with the purpose of making people's life's better (mine too), while avoiding the use of heavy libraries that have a lot of dependencies, or that are not giving you the experience you want or need.
+Created with the purpose of making people's life better (mine too), while avoiding the use of heavy libraries that have a lot of dependencies, or that are not giving you the experience you want or need.

 ![image](https://user-images.githubusercontent.com/20604217/85223218-dd6b2e80-b386-11ea-9ea0-6a6f7fdacf94.png)